Team302/2019Beta/src/main/cpp/xmlmechdata/README.md

 *************************************************************************************************************
- #  Team 302 FIRST robot Template Project
+ #  Team 302 FIRST robot
 *************************************************************************************************************

 These files will parse the mechanism data (xml files using the mechdata.dtd as its definition).
 This allows